Mangalpady

 Mangalpady is a Grama Panchayat in Kasaragod district, Kerala.
 Uppala is the major town in this panchayat.

-According to census 2011, it has a population of 48,441 in an area of 36.3 square km.
+According to census 2011, Mangalpady village has a population of 12,790.
+As of census 2011, the panchayat has a population of 48,441 in an area of 36.3 square km.
 With a population density of 1332.5 per square km, it is one of the densely populated panchayats in Kerala.